-- He looked around at them with anger; he was grieved at their hardness of heart and said to the man, "Stretch out your hand."
-He stretched it out, and his hand was restored.
-Mark 3:5 - Then he began to denounce the cities where most of his mighty works had been done, because they did not repent.
+- Again he entered the synagogue, and a man was there who had a withered hand.
+They watched him to see whether he would cure him on the Sabbath, so that they might accuse him.
+And he said to the man who had the withered hand, "Come forward."
+Then he said to them, "Is it lawful to do good or to do harm on the Sabbath, to save life or to kill?"
+But they were silent.
+He looked around at them with anger; he was grieved at their hardness of heart and said to the man, "Stretch out your hand."
+He stretched it out, and his hand was restored.- Mark 3:1-5 - Then he began to denounce the cities where most of his mighty works had been done, because they did not repent.
 "Woe to you, Chorazin!
 Woe to you, Bethsaida!
 For if the mighty works done in you had been done in Tyre and Sidon, they would have repented long ago in sackcloth and ashes.
 But I tell you, it will be more bearable on the day of judgment for Tyre and Sidon than for you.
 And you, Capernaum, will you be exalted to heaven?
 You will be brought down to Hades.
 For if the mighty works done in you had been done in Sodom, it would have remained until this day.
-But I tell you that it will be more tolerable on the day of judgment for the land of Sodom than for you." - Matthew 11:20-24
+But I tell you that it will be more tolerable on the day of judgment for the land of Sodom than for you."
+Matthew 11:20-24